Wake up, li'l Susie

 "What did you come here for anyway?"
 "I love old things.
 They make me feel sad."
 "What's good about sad?"
 "It's happy for deep people."

 That's Carey Mulligan as Sally Sparrow, talking to her best friend Kathy Nightingale (don't ask) in the 2007 season episode of Dr. Who called "Blink."
-"Blink" was special; as written by Steve Moffat, it's the tautly told thirty-minute story of a young girl forced to deal with The Weeping Angels, a particularly sinister Whovian foe--stare at them steadily and they're nothing, can do nothing, they're just stone figures.
+"Blink" was special; as written by Steven Moffat, it's the tautly told thirty-minute story of a young girl forced to deal with The Weeping Angels, a particularly sinister Whovian foe--stare at them steadily and they're nothing, can do nothing, they're just stone figures.
 Look away or--God forbid--blink for even a second and they have you.

 Or at least Sally had you.
 As played by Mulligan, she was a spunky young girl with enormous, immediate appeal.
 When a police officer asks her out for a drink, she challenges him "Why?"
 "Because life is short and you are hot."
 Oh yeah.